Why this policy matters

 As an organisation who’s work is centred around people, we are committed to ensuring that the personal information of those who participate in our work is managed appropriately and securely.

-If you have been selected to participate in one of our deliberative processes, the types of information we collect and hold about you include your name, address, email address, telephone number.
-These are destroyed at the project’s completion.
+If you have been selected to participate in one of our deliberative processes, the types of information we collect and hold about you includes your name, address, email address and telephone number.

-If you have signed up to our Deliberative Army, your personal information (name, email address and postcode) are kept so we can stay in touch with you about our initiatives.
-You can opt out of this at anytime by sending an email to [email protected].
+If you have signed up to our Deliberative Army, the personal information you have provided such as name, email address and postcode are securely stored so we can stay in touch with you about our initiatives on an adhoc basis.
+You can opt out of this at any time by sending an email to [email protected].

 Why we collect your personal information

-We won't use or disclose your personal information for any secondary purpose, unless:
+We will not use or disclose your personal information for any secondary purpose, unless:

-that secondary purpose is related to the primary purpose for which we collect that information and you would reasonably expect the disclosure in the circumstances; or
+that secondary purpose is related to the primary purpose for which we collect that information, and you would reasonably expect the disclosure in the circumstances; and

 How we make sure your personal information is protected